OutWooods/memory-gatsby/project-plan.md

 [x] Fix all card view

-[] Properly setup context (and if so, add in some sort of base pattern into my base design)
+[x] Properly setup context (and if so, add in some sort of base pattern into my base design)

-[] Improve index page logic (break to separate pages)
+[x] Improve index page logic (break to separate pages)

   - [x] Extract paused cards to separate page

-[] Work out how directing to different pages could work - and how to use context to select which card is currently viewed
+[x] Work out how directing to different pages could work - and how to use context to select which card is currently viewed

-[] Move some key definitions to separate files and add tests to those
+[x] Move some key definitions to separate files and add tests to those

 [] Improve component naming

+[] Add tests for Utils

+[] Add tests for store

 [x] Find more efficient way to store in local storage